 It’s a bit of an art striking the right balance of information you need and the amount of information students are willing to spend the time providing.
 A few tips to trim your forms:

 - Instead of splitting ‘First Name’ and ‘Last Name’ into two required fields, combine them into a single ‘Full Name’ required field

 - Provide drop-down options according to your top FAQs in addition to an open response field for your enquiries.
 This will save time for students with straightforward questions.

 - Limit required fields to only the information you absolutely need to respond appropriately to your enquiries.
 Information like contact details – i.e. email address and name – and the enquiry message.
 Asks like ‘How did you learn about us’ and ‘join our mailing list’ should be optional.

 Best wishes with your website efforts.
 Any tips of your own, we’d love to hear!
-Just share your suggestions in the comments section below.
+Just share your suggestions with me at firstname.lastname@example.org.